SpiffInc/polyn-elixir/README.md

 ### Domain

 The [Cloud Event Spec](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#type) specifies that every event "SHOULD be prefixed with a reverse-DNS name."
+This name should be consistent throughout your organization.
 You define that domain like this:

 ```elixir